 Dr. Michael Freid

-Michael is a subject matter expert in Quantum Mechanics.
+Michael is a nuclear physicist.
+He is a subject matter expert in Quantum Mechanics.
 Michael designs optimal automation across Scopeworker's live, interlinked workflows.
-Michael holds a Ph.D. in Theoretical Nuclear Physics from the College of William & Mary, USA and a B.S. in Computer Science & Physics from Rensselaer Polytechnic Institute, USA.
+Michael holds a Ph.D. in Theoretical Nuclear Physics from the College of William and Mary, USA and a B.S. in Computer Science and Physics from Rensselaer Polytechnic Institute, USA.
 His work is published in industry-leading peer-reviewed journals and cited by 60+ succeeding papers.